Traveling by bike is to take the slow road. This shouldn't be seen as something negative but as something to embrace.

-When you’re on the saddle of a bicycle, you are able to breathe the fresh air, hear the birds, admire the creek, and feel the wind.
+When you're on the saddle of a bicycle, you can breathe the fresh air, hear the birds, admire the creek, and feel the wind.

-These are visceral sensations that just don’t happen when travelling by any other form.
+These are visceral sensations that don't happen when traveling by any other form.

 4. You Meet The People

-When cycling you have to go through every little town.
+When cycling, you have to go through every little town.
 On top of this, you usually stop in these little towns to refuel.
-These little breaks give you the opportunity to meet the locals, eat their food, and talk with the people who many times don’t see tourists.

 Also, as a cycle tourist, you are much more likely to be welcomed.
 When you pull up on a bike, you are many times seen in a different light.